 Known specifically for their pastrami dip sandwich, the first Hat location opened up in Alhambra in 1951.
 Today, there are 11 locations all across Southern California, spanning four counties.

 I didn’t have The Hat, a lot growing up, but I do remember my dad getting really excited anytime we ended up near one.
-Usually him and my mom would share a pastrami dip, I didn’t learn to appreciate these until adulthood, and I would munch on their massive bag of french fries.
+Usually, he and my mom would share a pastrami dip, I didn’t learn to appreciate these until adulthood, and I would munch on their massive bag of french fries.
 (One small order is enough for a family.)
-As I grew up, my go to became their cheeseburger, and when my dad was sick I had the unfortunate pleasure of driving by the Brea Hat location daily and became just a tad too familiar with their chili cheese fries with pastrami.
+As I grew up, my go-to became their cheeseburger, and when my dad was sick I had the unfortunate pleasure of driving by the Brea Hat location daily and became just a tad too familiar with their chili cheese fries with pastrami.
 (Be warned the chili cheese fries with pastrami are large enough to feed a family of four and still leave leftovers!)
 The transitional care unit my mom was in after we moved back from Hawaii was located literally a block from the Glendora location, and I must admit I spent way too many meals there.
 (Those delicious pastrami dips must be responsible for at least a handful of the pounds I gained last year.)

 One of the last things my dad surprised me with was a shirt for The Hat.
 I will admit at the time I was a little bummed out and thought it was stupid, but now it’s one of my favorite things.
 I don’t remember where they had gone, all I know is that on their way home, my parents called me to let me know my dad had bought me a surprise.
 When they got they got home, he presented me with the shirt and no fires.
 I was a little upset I got a shirt and no food, but my dad seemed so happy to give it to me.
 Such a small thing, I’m not even sure why I still remember it.